arobbins/dev-rc/README.md

 #### Asynchronous
 A client (browser) can request new pieces of information from a server at anytime without needing a page reload.
 This request can be event driven (clicking on a button or hovering over an image for example).

+#### XMLHttpRequest
+XMLHttpRequest (XHR) is a JavaScript object that is used heavily in AJAX programming.
+XHR can retireve more than just XML&mdash;for example, JSON, file, and ftp.

+#### AJAX
+AJAX stands for Asynchronous JavaScript and XML

 ## How tos
 #### Markdown formatting